JiatongXia/Pseudo-Labeling/README.md

 </p>

 This repo contains the official implementation for the paper "Enhancing Close-up Novel View Synthesis via Pseudo-labeling".
-We investigate novel view synthesis from viewpoints significantly different from those in the training data (known as Out-of-distribution (OOD) problem), particularly focus on diverse close-up perspectives.
+We investigate novel view synthesis from viewpoints significantly different from those in the training data, particularly focus on diverse close-up perspectives.
 We introduce a pseudo-label-based learning strategy, significantly enhanced radiance fields in such situation.

 </div>